opf/openproject/docs/release-notes/12-0-0/README.md

 - Fixed: Margin in the right side of the notification row \[[#39775](https://community.openproject.com/wp/39775)\]
 - Fixed: Invalid users can not be deleted \[[#39780](https://community.openproject.com/wp/39780)\]

-#### Contributions
+## Installation and Updates

+To use OpenProject 12.0 right away, create an instance and [test 14 days for free in the Cloud](https://start.openproject.com/).

+Prefer to run OpenProject 12.0 in your own infrastructure?
+Here you can find the [Installation guidelines](../../installation-and-operations) for OpenProject.

+Want to upgrade from your self-managed Community version to try out the Enterprise premium features?
+[Get a 14 days free trial token directly out of your current Community installation.](https://www.openproject.org/blog/enterprise-edition-upgrade-test-free/)  Navigate to the -> *Administration*-> *Enterprise Edition* and request your trial token.

+## Migrating to OpenProject 12.0

+Follow the [upgrade guide for the packaged installation or Docker installation](../../installation-and-operations/operation/upgrading/) to update your OpenProject installation to OpenProject 12.0.
+Please note the blue box on top of the page.

+We update the hosted OpenProject environments (Enterprise Cloud) automatically.

+## Credits and contributions

 A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

+- Special thanks for City of Cologne and Autoliv for sponsoring the development of project export and improved auto-completion for work packages.
-Special thanks for reporting and finding bugs go to

-Tomáš Jukin, C A, Peter Vanhee, Walid Ibrahim, Frank Long, Simon Seiler, Matthew Trescott, Silas Kropf, Kane Z, SO M, Kris M, Christina Vechkanova, Christoph Lechleitner, Daniel Hug, Sven Kunze, Andreas Sturm, broug geo, Jörg Mollowitz, Luca Puchert, David Epping
+- Special thanks for reporting and finding bugs go to Tomáš Jukin, C A, Peter Vanhee, Walid Ibrahim, Frank Long, Simon Seiler, Matthew Trescott, Silas Kropf, Kane Z, SO M, Kris M, Christina Vechkanova, Christoph Lechleitner, Daniel Hug, Sven Kunze, Andreas Sturm, broug geo, Jörg Mollowitz, Luca Puchert, David Epping.
+- Every other dedicated user who has [reported bugs](https://www.openproject-edge.com/docs/development/report-a-bug/) and supported the community by asking and answering questions in the [forum](https://community.openproject.org/projects/openproject/boards).
+- All the dedicated users who provided translations on [CrowdIn](https://crowdin.com/projects/opf).